Ontario, Canada • Complete 2025 Guide

 Cancel Insurance

-Contact your insurance company immediately after completing the sale to cancel coverage and avoid unnecessary charges.
+After the sale is complete, contact your insurance company immediately so you can cancel coverage and avoid unnecessary charges.

 Keep Records